 What’s your plan if life throws something nasty your way?

 You can never be sure what the future holds, but few of us are lucky enough to avoid bad news completely.
-Illness, bereavement, divorce - they are all life changing moments, but they’re all everyday occurrences, too.
+Illness, bereavement, divorce - they are all life-changing moments, but they’re all everyday occurrences too.
 There’s no way to prepare yourself to cope with them completely, but that doesn’t mean thinking ahead about your circumstances - including what happens if they suddenly change for the worse - can’t help.

 Building a nest egg of savings means you’ll have more options, more time and more security to help you cope when times get tough.
 For example, if a relationship ends there can be sudden costs to meet.
 Perhaps there’s alternative accommodation to pay for, or legal costs associated with separation and divorce.
 Struggling to meet them only makes a difficult situation more difficult.

 What if you needed to change career due to injury or illness, be it mental or physical?
 Having an emergency fund might not replicate your salary, but it could mean you have the chance to retrain or the time to take stock and begin again in a different direction.
 In later life, there may be care costs to consider.
-These can place dramatic strain on family finances, sometimes forcing the sale of the home if there are no alternative funds to pay the bills.
+These can place a dramatic strain on family finances, sometimes forcing the sale of the home if there are no alternative funds to pay the bills.

 A savings pot means you can worry less about what happens after you’ve gone, too.
-There may be short term costs that you don’t want to leave behind, or long term plans that you want to help your children achieve, like buying a house.
+There may be short term costs that you don’t want to leave behind, or long-term plans that you want to help your children achieve, like buying a house.
 Building savings is how you can do that.